Pitt football | Panthers open season at No. 16 in coaches poll, highest start since 2010

-PITTSBURGH, Pa. – The preseason Coaches Poll was released on Monday and Pitt football is ranked No. 16 in the country ahead of the 2022 season.
+The preseason USA Today Sports AFCA Coaches Poll Preseason Top 25 was released on Monday, and Pitt football is ranked No. 16 in the country ahead of the 2022 season.

 It is the Panthers’ highest preseason ranking in the Coaches Poll since 2010, when they were ranked No. 15 to begin the season.